-Turkeypen Ridge hiking trail in the Smoky Mountains is a great hike for older kids and adults.
+Turkeypen Ridge hiking trail in the Smoky Mountains is a great hiking trail with very little incline.
 If you are near Townsend, this will make an excellent addition to your Smokies vacation.

 Turkeypen Ridge Hiking Trail in The Smoky Mountains

 Let me start by saying that my family hiked this trail accidentally.
-We wound up reading the sign wrong and we thought that we were on the uber-kid-friendly Schoolhouse Gap Trail.
+We wound up reading the sign wrong and we thought that we were on the uber-family-friendly Schoolhouse Gap Trail.
 We weren’t.

 We had our son in a baby carrier, so it wasn’t that bad for us.
 The trail is pretty mild as far as incline goes.
 But due to the extremely narrow path, at times, and the extremely steep drop off to one side, I absolutely do not recommend this trail for young children.
 It is also 7.2 miles in length round trip, which is more than a bit much for little legs.

 The vast majority of the trail was either flat or on a gentle incline.
 A few times the incline did steepen a bit, but it was very manageable.
 We definitely didn’t need to take too many breaks on this trail, which was great!

 Related Read: 15 Best Family Friendly Hikes In The Smoky Mountains

 I have to say this was one of the most enjoyable hikes we have taken as far as nature goes.
 There were so many interesting types of moss and mushrooms on this path, we just couldn’t possibly take enough pictures.
 Of course, we had our bear spray ready in case we encountered any more ferocious creatures!

 Related Read: Kid Friendly Smokies: Schoolhouse Gap Trail